The most recognizable elements of Galician architecture. The Hórreos del Camino

 What is a hórreo?

-Hórreos are stone and/or wood constructions (sometimes even cement and brick), generally square or rectangular in shape, elevated or raised off the ground with ventilation in their walls, used as granaries or storage for food in general.
-Very connected to agricultural activity, they are generally the main feature in rural environments.
+Hórreos are stone and/or wooden constructions (although sometimes even made of cement and brick), generally with a square or rectangular shape, elevated or separated from the ground and with ventilation in their walls, which serve as granaries or storage for food in general.
+Closely linked to agricultural activity, they are generally the protagonists in rural settings.

 Many pilgrims, upon seeing these constructions for the first time, ask our guides: "What are those little houses?"